margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-Word Associations: poison, flight, draught, serpent, pride, potion, reflex, patient, pop, grimace
+**Word Associations:** poison, flight, draught, serpent, pride, potion, reflex, patient, pop, grimace

 ## A Seed in the Ground ##
 There's a seed in the ground, buried.
 It contains the treasures of ancestors, our family's past.
-It grows and grows through the ground to wake the heart up, and acuse it to live and flourish.
+It grows and grows through the ground to wake the heart up, and support a true becoming.
+With the nourishment of water, it becomes something lives and flourishes with wider roots.

+**Word Associations:** seed, buried, growth, ground, heart, life, flourish, nourish, water, become

 ## Destiny ##
 The epic course for life that God designed.